The AP French Exam: Your Ultimate Study Guide With Study Tips, Strategies and Resources

 This is especially useful if you have a different major but want to minor in French, because minors often have course loads that can cause scheduling conflicts with your major.

 Colleges also sometimes consider AP experience when awarding scholarships.

 The exam is 3 hours long, of which roughly half consists of multiple choice questions and the other half free response.

-The last portion of the exam tests your spoken French.
-First, in a simulated conversation, you’ll respond to questions one after the other.
-Next, you’ll deliver a presentation that demonstrates your knowledge of French and Francophone culture.
+The last portion of the exam tests your spoken French through a conversation as well as a presentation that demonstrates your knowledge of French and Francophone culture.